Forfeitures in Qualified Plans: (i) Proposed Regulations; and (ii) Fiduciary Class Action Suits

 The Preamble gives an example that if there are $25,000 of forfeitures in a plan year, and the plan incurs only $10,000 in plan administrative expenses before the end of the 12-month period following the end of that plan year, there will be $15,000 of forfeitures that remain unused after the deadline established in these proposed regulations, and the plan would incur an operational qualification failure because forfeitures remain unused at the end of the 12-month period following the end of that plan year.

-[1] Prior to the 2023 proposed regulations, there was no specific regulations regarding forfeitures in defined contribution plans.
-Rev. Rul.
-80–155, 1980–1 CB 84, referenced below does discuss distribution of forfeitures with respect to distributions to participants and that plans should be valued at least annually.
+[1] Rev. Rul.
+80–155, 1980–1 CB 84, discusses distribution of forfeitures with respect to distributions to participants and that plans should be valued at least annually.
 As noted in the Preamble, an IRS newsletter, Retirement News for Employers (Spring 2010) noted that although some defined contribution have forfeited amounts in a plan suspense account accumulating over several years, the Internal Revenue Code does not allow this practice, and it is advisable that no forfeitures in a suspense account should remain unallocated beyond the end of the plan year in which they occurred or the immediately succeeding plan year, and the treatment of the forfeitures should be described in the plan.

 [2] The proposed regulations do not contemplate using forfeitures in defined benefit plans to offset plan expenses, because actuarial assumptions regarding future contributions already account for the forfeitures.